Last Updated on February 24, 2023 by Karl Thompson

 Rosenthal and Jacobson carried out their research in a California primary school they called ‘Oak School’.
 Pupils were given an IQ test and on the basis of this R and J informed teachers that 20% of the pupils were likely ‘spurt’ academically in the next year.
 In reality, however, the 20% were randomly selected.

 All of the pupils were re-tested 8 months later and he spurters had gained 12 IQ points compared to an average of 8.

 Rosenthal and Jacobsen concluded that higher teacher expectations were responsible for this difference in achievement.

 Limitations of the Experiment

-Firstly, deception/ Lack of Informed Consent is an issue – In order for the experiment to work, R and J had to deceive the teachers about the real nature of the experiment, and the pupils had no idea what was going on.
+Deception/ Lack of Informed Consent is an issue: In order for the experiment to work, R and J had to deceive the teachers about the real nature of the experiment, and the pupils had no idea what was going on.

-Thirdly, reliability is a problem while the research design was relatively simple and thus easy to repeat (in fact within five years of the original study this was repeated 242 times) the exact conditions are not possible to repeat – given differences between schools and the type and mixture of pupils who attend different schools.
+Reliability is a problem: while the research design was relatively simple and thus easy to repeat (in fact within five years of the original study this was repeated 242 times) the exact conditions are not possible to repeat – given differences between schools and the type and mixture of pupils who attend different schools.

 Finally, it’s not possible to rule out the role of extraneous variables.
 Rosenthal and Jacobson claim that higher teacher expectation led to the higher achievement of the ‘spurters’ but they did not conduct any observations of this taking place.
 It may have been other factors.